 Canva’s Brand Kit comes with a set of default categories — Logos, Colours, Fonts, Brand Voice, Photos, Graphics, Icons, and Charts.
 Out of the box, that’s your structure.
-What’s changed as Canva’s Brand System has evolved is that you can now create your own custom sections and categories, so you can organize assets in a way that matches how you actually work rather than a structure you have to work around.
+Canva now also lets you create your own custom sections and categories, so you can organize assets in a way that matches how you actually work rather than a structure you have to work around.

 Understanding when custom categories are worth creating — and when they aren’t — will save you from building a Brand Kit that looks organized but slows you down.